-Tricia Sellmer is a multi-layered, multi-media contemporary Canadian artist with a focus primarily on painting and drawing.
+Tricia Sellmer is a multi-layered, multi-media contemporary Canadian artist working primarily within the parameters of painting and drawing.
+Her work is about ideas and narratives, from the poetic to the political.
+At times she will step away from the easel and curate projects or deliver lectures focused on the connections between modern art history and populist culture.
 Although born in Penticton, British Columbia, Tricia spent most of her childhood in the Similkameen Valley and now lives and works in the Interior of British Columbia.
-Tricia can be found almost daily working or teaching from her studio in Casa Décor.
+Tricia can be found almost daily working or teaching from her studio in Casa Décor, 960 Victoria Street, Kamloops, B.C..

-Tricia holds degrees from the University of British Columbia and Thompson Rivers University and a Master of Fine Art from the Transart Institute.
-She has studied painting at the Emily Carr Institute of Art and Design.
+Tricia holds degrees from the University of British Columbia and Thompson Rivers University and a Master of Fine Art from the Transart Institute of Creative Research.
+She has studied painting and drawing at the Emily Carr Institute of Art and Design, the New York Studio School and the School of Visual Arts, both in New York.
+As well she has participated in a number of residencies, including the Montreal Centre for Contemporary Textiles, Montreal, the International School of Painting, Drawing and Sculpture, Umbria and the Toni Onley Artist Project in the Cariboo Region of British Columbia.

 Tricia’s works have been reviewed in media including City TV Vancouver, CNN and CBC.
 Tricia has held solo and collaborative exhibitions throughout British Columbia, Canada, North America, New York, Boston, Berlin, London, Hong Kong, Vienna, and Italy.

-Tricia Sellmer’s interests are three pronged.
+Tricia Sellmer’s interests are four pronged.
 The first probes the personal and veiled subtleties of the garden and shifting patterns of the landscape.
 The second searches for truths to right a wrong.
-The third finds the extraordinary in the ordinary and connects the dots and blurs the boundaries between genres, often in collaboration with other artists who work in a different medium.
+The third finds the extraordinary in the ordinary and focuses largely on the domestic lives of women and in particular those lives that have been silenced.
+And the fourth connects the dots and blurs the boundaries between genres, often in collaboration with other artists who work in a different medium.

 View Curriculum Vitae